OmarHazemElesawy/GUC_AVIATION/README.md

 Installation/ Startup:
 ---------------------
-1) You start by douwnloading the project from github and importing into your favourite IDE.
+1) You start by downloading the project from github and importing into your favourite IDE.

 2) After downloading you delete the package-lock.json from both the client and server folders.